websdk/vanilla/README.md

 1. **CI Tests**: You should [set up your CI to run your tests on the browsers you support](https://travis-ci.org/vanillacomponents/ux-input/builds/109224330#L1357).
 Popper will soon [generate badges from your latest CI logs](https://github.com/pemrouz/popper/issues/10).

-1. **System Testing**: Since the entire application at any point in time can be replicated from a given dataset, and all actions simply transition from one state to another, you can conduct high-level tests on your entire application by rendering all components and in the same manner as you test individual components (test rendering with specific data, then test transitions between states).
+1. **System Testing**: Since the entire application at any point in time can be replicated from a given dataset, and all actions simply transition from one state to another, you can conduct high-level tests on your entire application by rendering all components and in the same manner as you test individual components (test rendering with specific data, then test transitions between states, whilst making assertions across components).

 <br>
-### 4. Performance
+# Performance

 There is no single way to benchmark performance across different libraries/frameworks for all use cases, but a popular test is the DBMonster Challenge (see [here for comparisons](http://mathieuancelin.github.io/js-repaint-perfs)).
 This should be taken with the usual caveats, but is at least useful as a proof-of-concept to confirm how fast this approach can be: